-- An appeal to the VPAA (or the President, if the VPAA is the subject of the Grievance) must include the original grievance along with a description of the evidence deemed relevant by the grievant, and a statement of the grievant's requested outcome.
-If the Faculty Association has filed the grievance on behalf of more than one faculty member, a representative faculty member must be identified. - 29.6.2 No later than the ten (10) days following receipt of the written grievance, the VPAA shall schedule a meeting or meetings in an attempt to resolve the grievance.
-To this end, the VPAA may meet one or more times, individually or together with the Grievant, the Respondent, the Dean and any other individuals with relevant information, at the VPAA's sole discretion, provided that the Grievant may always include the Faculty Association in any meetings he or she attends and the Respondent may be represented by someone of his or her choice. - 29.6.3 No later than thirty (30) days following receipt of the written grievance, the VPAA will issue a statement that the grievance has been resolved to the satisfaction of both parties and describes the resolution, or that provides a resolution to the grievance.
-In either case the VPAA will submit the disposition to the grievant, the respondent, the Faculty Association, and any other

-- appropriate party. - 29.6.4 If there was no agreed upon resolution at Level Two and either the grievant or respondent is not satisfied with the VPAA's disposition, the grievant or respondent may appeal the grievance to Level Three no later than ten (10) days following the receipt of the VPAA's resolution.
+- 29.6.1 An appeal to the VPAA (or the President's designee, if the VPAA is the subject of the Grievance) must include the original grievance along with a description of the evidence deemed relevant by the grievant, and a statement of the grievant's requested outcome.
+If the Faculty Association has filed the grievance on behalf of more than one faculty member, a representative faculty member must be identified.
+If 29.5.3 is invoked, then the VPAA will share the grievance with the respondent within five (5) days after receiving the grievance.
+The respondent may submit a written response to the grievance within ten (10) days of receipt. - 29.6.2 No later than the ten (10) days following receipt of the written grievance, the VPAA shall schedule a meeting or meetings in an attempt to resolve the grievance.
+To this end, the VPAA may meet one or more times, individually or together with the Grievant, the Respondent, the Dean and any other individuals with relevant information, at the VPAA's sole discretion, provided that the Grievant may always include the Faculty Association in any meetings he or she attends and the Respondent may be represented by someone of his or her choice. - 29.6.3 No later than twenty (20) days following receipt of the written grievance, the VPAA will issue a statement that the grievance has been resolved to the satisfaction of both parties and describes the resolution, or that provides a resolution to the grievance.
+In either case the VPAA will submit the disposition to the grievant, the respondent, the Faculty Association, and any other appropriate party. - 29.6.4 If there was no agreed upon resolution at Level Two and either the grievant or respondent is not satisfied with the VPAA's disposition, the grievant or respondent may appeal the grievance to Level Three no later than ten (10) days following the receipt of the VPAA's resolution.